SchynsLab/medusa/docs/misc/for_developers.md

 poetry install
 ```

-This may take a while (especially for the GPU version) as it will resolve and download
+This may take a while as it will resolve and download all dependencies.
+After the command
-all dependencies.
-After the command has finished running, Medusa has been installed in
+has finished running, Medusa has been installed in editable mode.
+This means that you
-editable mode.
-This means that you can edit the code and changes will be effective
+can edit the code and changes will be effective immediately without having to reinstall
-immediately without having to reinstall the package.
+the package.

 ## Testing